 - The majestic Higashi-Hennazaki cape

 - Stunning views from the lighthouse at the tip of the promontory

 What we will do

-• Our tour of the island of Miyakojima starts with a visit to the cape of Higashi-Hennazaki in the south-eastern part of the island and lapped by the Pacific Ocean to the left and the East China Sea to the right.
-It Is a narrow flat stretch of land that stands out from the cobalt blue of the sea and named after its position (“Higashi” means East, where the Sun rises).
+- The first destination on our excursion is the spectacular Higashi-Hennazaki cape in the south-eastern part of the island, lapped by the Pacific Ocean to the left and the East China Sea to the right.
+It is a narrow, flat stretch of land that stands out against the cobalt blue of the sea and is named after its position (“Higashi” means east, where the sun rises).

-• Before returning to the port and the ship, we stop at the Ueno German Culture Village, nowadays a theme park reminiscent of the place where the locals saved a German crew from a shipwreck off the coast during the 19th century.
-A reduced scale copy of the ship was built to commemorate the event and, from that moment onwards, a strong link was forged between the people of the island and Germany.
+- We will then turn around and stop at Ueno German Culture Village, now a theme park reminiscent of the place where the locals saved a German crew from a shipwreck off the coast of Miyakojima in the 19th century.

 What you need to know

 - We recommend exchanging your own currency for Japanese yen on board.